-The purpose of this paper is to answer the relationship between military spending, GDP of the military sector, armed forces personnel, arms exports, and arms imports on economic freedom in Indonesia-Malaysia-Singapore for 8 periods (2014-2021).
-In this scientific work, the research approach is quantitative.
-The secondary type of research supporting data which is recapitulated via online publications.
-Data tracking throughan official source, i.e. The Global Economy.
-In other words, the data collection technique is documentation which is a conversion into official annual documents.
-To facilitate validation, this secondary data is created into an inferential method.
-The sample data are grouped into panel data that combines time-series and cross-section with the following scenarios:
+the research approach is quantitative.
+Secondary type of research supporting data which is 291 292 recapitulated through via online publications.
+This data Data is compiled tracking through an official source, i.e. The Global Economy.
+In other words, the data collection technique is 293 documentation which is conversion by official annual documents.
+To facilitate validation, 294 this secondary data is created into an inferential method.
+The sample data are grouped into 295 panel data that combines time-series and cross-section with the following scenarios: 296

-$$N = i x t$$ (1)
+297 $$N = i x t$$

-$$N = 6 \times 8 \tag{2}$$
+298 $$N = 6 \times 8$$

+299

-$$N = 48 \tag{3}$$
+$$N = 48$$

+(3)

-where, N is the sample (observation), i is the entity, and t is the period (time).
+300 where, N is the sample (observation), i is the entity, and t is the period (time).

-Therefore, the sample selected for each case study is 42, which is obtained from the multiplication of the entity size with the variable component.
-After that, the panel data is tabulated into Microsoft Excel software.
+301 Therefore, the sample selected for each case study is 42, which is obtained from the multiplication of the entity size with the variable component.
+After that, the panel data is 302 tabulated into Microsoft Excel software.
+303 304